Lisa Ann: Advocacy

 Ann does not identify with any political party.
 In October 2008, she said she was voting for Barack Obama in the 2008 presidential election and that she was previously a supporter of Hillary Clinton.
 She supported Obama again in the 2012 presidential election.

 In March 2010, Ann appeared in a public service announcement for the Free Speech Coalition on the topic of copyright infringement of adult content, directed by Michael Whiteacre.

 On October 14, 2010, Ann announced that she would only be shooting scenes with condoms after a male performer in the industry was diagnosed with HIV.
-She also stated that the STD testing system at the time was not enough and encouraged other performers to also demand condom use during shoots.
+She also stated that the STD testing system at the time was not sufficient to protect performers, and encouraged other performers to also demand condom use during shoots.
 In August 2012, she called for legislation mandating condom use in heterosexual adult films and questioned the standards of syphilis treatment for performers by industry doctors.
-In August 2013, she alleged that a male performer she was scheduled to work with may have tested positive for hepatitis C and tried to work anyway.
+In August 2013, she stated that a male performer she was scheduled to work with may have tested positive for hepatitis C and tried to work anyway.
 She stated that the performer showed her a test from a facility outside of the industry which did not indicate any results for hepatitis and that she discovered two adult performer testing databases had him listed as unavailable to work.
 Subsequently, the Adult Production Health & Safety Services announced that they would start implementing monthly hepatitis B, hepatitis C, and trichomoniasis testing on August 19, 2013.
 While in the industry, she paid for a fresh round of tests for her co-stars to ensure they were negative for STIs.

 Ann has campaigned to destigmatize interracial pornography by speaking out about the treatment of black performers in the industry and the lack of work for them.
 She also wants to help transform the industry to give performers pensions, health insurance, and career guidance.

 In 2015, she competed and won the FantasyFootballNerd.com Charity League playing for the charity Blessings in a Backpack which mobilizes communities, individuals and resources to provide food on the weekends for elementary school children across the U.S. who might otherwise go hungry.